 The Investforum Startup Service with its services and offers is aimed at innovative start-ups that are accompanied on their way to becoming successful companies.
 In addition to individual coaching, the right business contacts are brought together at matching events such as the Investforum Pitch-Day.
 The Investforum Startup Service is the link between start-ups and investors as well as partners from business and science.
 Close cooperation between the individual target groups gives investors access to startups.
 In addition, companies learn about innovations and thus secure competitive advantages.

-The Investforum Startup-Service is supported by the Ministry of Economics, Science and Digitisation with funds from the European Social Fund and the State of Saxony-Anhalt and coordinated by Univations GmbH Institute for Knowledge and Technology Transfer at Martin Luther University Halle-Wittenberg.
+The Investforum Startup Service is funded by the Ministry of Economics, Tourism, Agriculture and Forestry with resources from the European Social Fund and the state of Saxony-Anhalt and coordinated by Univations GmbH Institute for Knowledge and Technology Transfer at Martin Luther University Halle-Wittenberg.

 Since 2006, Univations GmbH has been implementing the school competition futurego Saxony-Anhalt.
 The aim of the competition is to familiarise young people from the eighth grade onwards with economic relationships already at school.
 By strengthening entrepreneurial skills, the aim is to motivate young people to set up their own businesses at an early age and to sustainably increase the number of student companies in the state.